 Third, in most mammals the hyoid apparatus provides support for the tongue and for the larynx.
 The looser arrangement in elephants also houses a pharyngeal pouch, a structure unique to elephants located at the base of the tongue, which in addition to providing an emergency source of water, appears to function in the production of low frequency calls.

 In humans, and by inference also in elephants, the muscles of the larynx help to contract and relax the vocal cords.
 The greater the flexibility of the larynx, the greater the ability of these muscles to stretch and relax, which in turn affects the contraction and relaxation of the vocal cords and consequently the pitch or frequency of the sound that is produced.
 So, the modification in elephants of the hyoid apparatus to house the pharyngeal pouch also permits an enlargement of the resonating chamber by lowering the loosely attached larynx.
-Consequently, elephants are able to produce very low frequency sounds.

 The pharyngeal pouch